zoisite-rb/zoisite-rb/guides/source/routing.md

 Since this is a regular Ruby source file, you can use all of Ruby's features (like conditionals and loops) to help you define your routes.

-NOTE: The `Rails.application.routes.draw do ... end` block that wraps your route definitions is required to establish the scope for the router DSL (Domain Specific Language) and must not be deleted.
+NOTE: The `Zoisite.application.routes.draw do ... end` block that wraps your route definitions is required to establish the scope for the router DSL (Domain Specific Language) and must not be deleted.

 WARNING: Be careful with variable names in `routes.rb` as they can clash with the DSL methods of the router.

-Resource Routing: the Rails Default
+Resource Routing: the Zoisite Default
 -----------------------------------

 Resource routing allows you to quickly declare all of the common routes for a given resource controller.
 For example, a single call to [`resources`][] declares all of the necessary routes for the `index`, `show`, `new`, `edit`, `create`, `update`, and `destroy` actions, without you having to declare each route separately.